ddewaele/ArduinoAntBuild/README.md

 	void setup();
 	void loop();

 These need to be present at the top of the file.
+One of the things that the build file will do is copy your ```ino``` file into a standard ```cpp``` file.
+In order for the cpp compiler to work properly this needs to be in your source-code.

+## Preparing your build environment

+Your build environment (where you will be executing ANT / running the Jenkins job) needs to have the Arduino software installed.
+You'll need to specify that location in the ```build.properties``` file.

+For MacOSX this is most likely

+	arduino-home=/Applications/Arduino.app/Contents/Resources/Java

+For a linux based system this can be anything.
+Ony my setup it is located here:

+	arduino-home=/usr/local/arduino-1.0.5

 ## Invoking the build